curl/everything-curl/curl-name.md

-Several libcurl bindings for various programming languages use the term "curl" or "CURL" in part or completely to describe their bindings, so sometimes you'll find users talk about curl but target neither the command line tool nor the library that is made by this project.
+Several libcurl bindings for various programming languages use the term "curl" or "CURL" in part or completely to describe their bindings, so sometimes you'll find users talking about curl but targeting neither the command-line tool nor the library that is made by this project.

 ### As a verb